-It's the command you assume every dog knows, and it's the first command you'll likely try with a dog of your own.
+It's the cue you assume every dog knows, and it's the first cue you'll likely try with a dog of your own.
 That's right—sit!

-Even though it's a VERY common behavior, someone actually has to teach a dog how to sit.
+Even though it's a very common behavior, someone actually has to teach a dog how to sit.
 If you've recently adopted a pup that needs to learn the move, well, you're in luck.
-Here, we provide a quick and thorough guide for how you can get your dog to sit on command.
+Here, we provide a quick and thorough guide for how you can teach your dog to sit.

 Why should I bother teaching my dog to sit, you might ask.
 Well, this move offers a lot of training benefits for your dog.
-First of all, sitting is the starting position for many other training commands, so if your dog can't sit, it will have trouble moving forward with other training.
+First of all, sitting is the starting position for many other training cues, so if your dog can't sit, he will have trouble moving forward with other training.

 Sitting also helps by getting your dog's attention focused on you.
 You always want to make sure your pup is focused on you when training, and sit helps you achieve that.
 There are two popular methods for teaching your dog to sit that we've broken down for you here.
 Which one will work depends on your pup's love of treats and ability to pay attention.